gmike070/Startup-Company-in-India-/README.md

 The goal is to uncover patterns, identify key trends, and derive insights that can inform investors, entrepreneurs, and policy makers.

-The dataset comprises 3000 observations and 10 attribute
+The dataset comprises 3000 observations and 10 attribute.

 ### Setting up the environment
 Installing the required libraries: